Use Power BI service or Power BI Desktop to create a custom Answer Page for Cortana

 Before your Cortana answer page can be accessed by Cortana, you will need to Enable the dataset for Cortana.

 How does Cortana order the results?

-Results with high scoring answers (such as a complete match of a specified page name) will appear first as a best match in Cortana.
+Results with high scoring answers (such as a complete match of a specified page name) appear first as a best match in Cortana.
 Multiple best matches can appear if there are multiple Cortana answer pages in Power BI.
-Medium or lower scoring answers, such as answers not based on the name of an answer page or a question with words not understood by Power BI, are listed as links below best matches in Cortana.
+Medium or lower-scoring answers, such as answers not based on the name of an answer page or a question with words not understood by Power BI, are listed as links below best matches in Cortana.

 Still can't get Cortana to work with Power BI?
 Try the Cortana troubleshooter.